zevero/avr_boot/README.md

 - without any interference to your application
 - no CRC Check and no version bytes in EEPROM (see KISS)

-### Boards Manager Installation
+### Boards Manager installation

 avr_boot is integrated in Arduino IDE version 1.6.4 or greater!!!
-[See here for Instructions.](https://github.com/zevero/avr_boot/tree/gh-pages)
+[See here for instructions.](https://github.com/zevero/avr_boot/tree/gh-pages)

-### Manual Installation
+### Manual installation

 This is with avr-gcc and avrdude under linux with an Atmega1284p and AVRISP mkII!
 Adaption to your case (WinAvr, another Atmega, another flash-tool) will not be complicated...